msc-creative-computing/p-comp-jasper-zheng/week_final/README.md

 [Information Board (Presentation PDF)](https://github.com/msc-creative-computing/p-comp-jasper-zheng/blob/main/week_final/graphics/README.md)

+↑↑↑% attempts to aestheticise the chaotic dynamics in the physical world.
+As we program our digital system to generate noise procedurally, we are more than welcome to take the input from natural systems and trigger undetectable patterns.

-The installation attempts to aestheticise the chaotic dynamics in natural systems.
-While the vegetal lives produce unpredictable signals that manipulate the light and the tonal terrain, we are invited to review the possibility of 'organic collaborators' that we might confront in the future.
+While the plants produce unpredictable signals that manipulate the light and the tonal terrain, we are invited to review the possibility of 'organic collaborators' that we might confront in the future.